ZerdBG3/RAW/Installing.md

   * If you wish to manually set it up, download the `modsettings.lsx` file on the root of this project (or access it [here](https://github.com/ZerdBG3/RAW/blob/main/modsettings.lsx)) and place it on the Public Player Profile (the complete path should look something like `\Users\{USER_NAME}\AppData\Local\Larian Studios\Baldur's Gate 3\PlayerProfiles\Public`).
 You should replace the file that already exists there

 # Optional Configurations
-* To turn on/off the mod features or customize them, copy the [`ModOptions.json`](https://github.com/ZerdBG3/RAW/blob/main/ModOptions.json) file to the `Script Extender` folder inside the Profile folder, creating it if necessary.
-The complete path should look something like `\Users\{USER_NAME}\AppData\Local\Larian Studios\Baldur's Gate 3\Script Extender`
+* To turn on/off the mod features or customize them, access the `ModOptions.json` file at the folder `\Users\{USER_NAME}\AppData\Local\Larian Studios\Baldur's Gate 3\Script Extender`.
+If the folder/file doesn't exist, open the game once with the mod active and it will create the file
-* You only need to set the configuration file if you want to alter the default behavior.
-Therefore, there is no need to download and set the file up if you are not going to change any of its values.
+* You only need to find and tweak the configuration file if you want to alter the default behavior.
+Therefore, there is no need to do anything beside installing the mod if you don't want to change any of the mod's default behavior
 * Simply change the `enabled` from `true` to `false` on whichever feature you want to turn off and `false` to `true` for those you want to turn on.
 For customizable features, keep `enabled` as `true` and change the `value` for a valid one specified by the option's description
 * ⚠️ All dependencies of enabled features will be automatically turned on to avoid inconsistencies or bugs in your game (if you want to disable a feature, you must also disable every feature on the `Depended by` column to actually disable it) ⚠️